Muspa: People

-The indigenous peoples of southern Florida, including the Muspa, were largely gone by the time Florida was transferred from Spain to Britain in 1763.
-People living in the area of Charlotte Harbor in the 18th century and early 19th century were called "Muspa", and it was long assumed that they were remnants of the Calusa.
+The Indigenous peoples of southern Florida, including the Muspa, were greatly reduced by the time Spain transferred its claims to Florida over to Britain in 1763.
+People living in the area of Charlotte Harbor in the 18th century and early 19th century were called "Muspa", and believed they were remnants of the Calusa.
 Indians living in the area were associated with Spanish-Cuban fishing ranchos, and historians have now concluded that, at least in the 19th century, most of those people were descendants of Muscogean people, who elsewhere in Florida became known as Seminoles.